• LinkedIn

 Sisu SRC Controller

-While Yaskawa appeals to millennials’ history with tablets, Sisu’s SRC controller taps into their experiences with video games.
-It combines a tablet, joystick, and controller to create a user-friendly interface module.
+While Yaskawa appeals to the younger generation’s history with tablets, Sisu’s SRC controller taps into their experiences with video games.
+It combines a tablet, joystick, and controller to create a user-friendly interface.
 Moving the robot is as simple as pointing with the joystick and moving your hand.
 Sisu’s SRC controller is capable of memorizing specific motions in a simple three-step process:

 Guide the robot with the motion of your hand, add the point, and move to the next position.
 You can add steps at any part of the process.